 Cinque Terre DOC is a straw-colored, dry white wine.
 It’s fresh and acidic, and has a pronounced minerality.
 You can taste the sea in the glass, and this wine pairs well with local delicacies such as marinated anchovies, pesto and focaccia.

 A prized specialty from Cinque Terre is Sciacchetrà (pronounced shahk-eh-TRA).
-This honey-colored dessert wine is make with the same blend as Cinque Terre.
+This honey-colored dessert wine is made with the same blend as Cinque Terre DOC.
 It’s made with some of the best grapes that are dried on mats for months.
 Made in small batches, the best bottles have flavors of honey, dried apricot, pastry cream, candied tangerine, hazelnut and dried sage.
-Unlike Cinque Terre white which are meant to be drunk young, Sciacchetrà gets better with age and can be stored for decades.
+Unlike Cinque Terre whites which are meant to be drunk young, Sciacchetrà gets better with age and can be stored for decades.